simonmetcalfe/dayjob/README.md

 <img src="assets_readme/dayjob_rightclick_menu.png" width=150>

 ### Configure Spotify connection
-1. Log in to your [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/) and create a new Client ID
+1. Log in to your [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/) and create a new Client ID and use the following settings:
     * App or Hardware Name:  _dayjob_
     * App or Hardware Description: _Make great Spotify playlists while you work_
     * What are you building?:  _Desktop app_